innkeeper77/cards.sh/README.md

 Flashcard files are text files, named <setname>.cards - Learned cards are saved in a seperate text file,  named <setname>.cards.learned

+These set files are savid within a subdirectory, sets/

 Each line within each flashcard file is an entire flashcard in the format:

 `<question>======2======<answer>======2======<hint>`